asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 *Figure 13*: Bluetooth/USB mode selection

-*Note*: The USB/Bluetooh mode selection is only useful if the optional Bluetooth add-on module is connected to the FABI device (see section "Using the Bluetooth module").
+***Note:*** The USB/Bluetooh mode selection is only useful if the optional Bluetooth add-on module is connected to the FABI device (see section "Using the Bluetooth module").
 Since this setting is defined per configuration slot, the same FABI device can be used e.g. to control a laptop via USB and a smartphone/tablet via Bluetooth.
 Switching control between those devices is done by simply changing the active slot.

 #### Overwrite / update firmware